Case Study: No. 1 Aire Street, Leeds

 Site: 1 Aire Street, Leeds, LS1 4PR

 Contractor: Overbury Northern, The Zenith Building, 26 Spring Gardens, Manchester, M2 1AB

 Architect: BPR Architects, The Boathouse London, SW15 1LB

 Specification: Clement EB24 suite of steel windows

 Colour: RAL 9001 Cream (matt)

 Clement EB24 bespoke steel

-Clement EB24 bespoke steel windows are manufactured from hot rolled steel window sections in compliance with BS 6510 which are produced entirely from recycled steel source material.
+Clement EB24 bespoke steel windows are manufactured from hot rolled steel window sections in compliance with BS 6510 which are produced from recycled steel source material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.